arieltw1/rick-and-morty/README.md

 ### Github Actions Workflow

+The following workflow contains only 1 job, with the purpose of building the code inside an image and testing it on a microk8s cluster.

 | **steps** | **description** |
 | --- | --- |
 | Checkout | checks-out the repository so the workflow could access it|